On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 To learn more, see Configuring permissions.

-Before an intent can be implemented, it needs to be registered.
-For Data Connectors, registration establishes how data is fetched and what UI to display for selecting and filtering data.
+Before an intent can be implemented, it must be registered.
+Registering the Data Connector intent establishes how data is fetched and what UI to display for selecting and filtering data.

 To register the intent, call the prepareDataConnector method as soon as the app loads: